 This measure saves energy by installing LEDs which use less power than other lighting technologies yet provide equivalent lighting output for the space.
 Maintenance savings may also be available, as longer-lasting LEDs lamps will not need to be replaced as often as the existing lamps.

-Affected building areas: all areas throughout the building with fluorescent fixtures with T8 tubes
+Affected building areas: all areas with fluorescent fixtures with T8 tubes and the entrance of building with compact fluorescent plug-in lamps.

 4.2 Lighting Controls